adamcathersides/ducksoak/README.md

 # ducksoak

-A way of running a load of tsduck docker instances for analyse a bunch of streams.
+A way of running a load of tsduck docker instances to analyse a bunch of streams.

 # Installation